Solved! What is the Drawer Under the Oven For?

 Sometimes that little drawer under the oven really is just for storage.

 Whether your oven is gas or electric, there are some models that really do intend that little drawer as a convenient spot to stash muffin pans, cookie sheets, and other cookware that’s hard to fit in your regular kitchen cabinets.
-If you don’t see any control for the drawer on its frame or on the main oven control panel, it doesn’t have a rack or a frame to support a rack, and there is no heating element positioned directly above it, it’s safe to assume the drawer is for storage only.
+If you don’t see any control for the drawer on its frame or on the main oven control panel, it doesn’t have a rack or a frame to support a rack, and there is no heating element, it’s safe to assume the drawer is for storage only.

 Be aware, however, that the drawer will still get hot when the oven is on—after all, it is positioned directly underneath the oven.
 Do not store plastic/paper dishes or utensils, cookbooks, cloth oven mitts, cleaning supplies, or anything that might be flammable or is not oven-safe inside the drawer.

 What is the temperature of a warming drawer?